BenRemer/UpDate/README.md

 ## Security is Extremely Important to us

-UpDate requires a user authentication, with future goals of enabling a 2FA (Two-Factor Authentication) to keep you and your group's information secure.
+UpDate utilized Firebase for Google Authentication and emulates a Pin/Fingerprint 2-Factor authentication if the user chooses for extra security.

-You cannot join a group unless first invited with your userID/code.
+You cannot join a group unless first invited via your email.

 Most importantly, each user is able to set their personal security information:
  - Don't want your GPS location visible?
 Disable GPS Tracking in-app
  - Don't want the app tracking phone-use?
-Disable background usage
+Disable background usage (future goal)

 ## Features